If you've been to coffee shops or cafes, you might've been asked to choose between a light, medium, or dark roast.

 Also known as New England or Light City, light roasts are for those who prefer coffee that is true to the beans' original flavor.

-Since light roasts are roasted for the least amount of time, coffee made with light-roasted beans tastes most like the coffee beans’ base characteristics.
+Since light roasts are roasted for the shortest amount of time, coffee made with light-roasted beans tastes most like the base characteristics of the coffee beans.

-Some say that light roasts can even taste somewhat nutty and grainy and are an excellent choice for those who enjoy a mild-bodied cup of joe.
+Some say that light roasts can even have a somewhat nutty and grainy taste and are an excellent choice for those who enjoy a mild-bodied cup of coffee.

 Medium roasts taste caramelized

-Since medium-roasted coffee beans are cooked for a little longer than light-roasted beans, these beans take on a more caramelized and sweet flavor.
+Since medium-roasted coffee beans are cooked for a slightly longer period than light-roasted beans, they develop a more caramelized and sweet flavor.

 Also known as a City Roast or American Roast, the general public typically prefers medium roasts because of their balanced notes that aren't too overpowering.

-Medium roasts contain characteristics from light and dark roasts, making it the perfect option for someone who wants a sweeter-tasting coffee that still packs a punch!
+Medium roasts contain characteristics from both light and dark roasts, making them the perfect option for someone who wants a sweeter-tasting coffee that still packs a punch.

 Dark roasts pack a robust and nutty flavor

-Since dark roasted coffee beans are left to cook the longest, the beans start taking on the flavor of the roasting, hence the smoky taste.
+Since dark roasted coffee beans are left to cook the longest, they start taking on the flavor of the roasting process, resulting in a smoky taste.

-Many people prefer to have dark roast as a cold brew, as the cold brewing process draws out a chocolatey flavor from the beans and is a lot less bitter.
+Many people prefer dark roast for cold brew, as the cold brewing process draws out a chocolatey flavor from the beans, resulting in a much less bitter beverage.

-If you’re wondering which roast is the best option, remember that it boils down to personal preference!
+If you're wondering which roast is the best option, remember that it ultimately comes down to personal preference.

 A great idea is to try all of them and then decide which one you like the best.